 HEALTH AND SAFETY

-- All infant staff have early childhood credentials and at least 3 years infant experience
+- All infant staff have early childhood experience and at least 1 year infant experience

 - Infant unit leaders are veteran day care teachers and have SUPERVISORY training

-- Staff in Infant room have First Aid, CPR and MAT certifications
+- Infant room staff have First Aid & CPR certifications, and Medical Administration Training

 - Each baby has a primary caregiver to ensure his or her needs are individualized and communication with parents is consistent